netdata/blog/content/posts/open-source-contributions.md

 As [Drew DeVault wisely](https://drewdevault.com/2018/06/01/How-I-maintain-FOSS-projects.html#fnref:1) says:

 > A couple of bugs caused by inexperience is a small price to pay for the gain in experience the contributor gets by taking on hard or important tasks.

+### Be polite!

+The open-source community can be contentious at times.
+Don't add to that mentality!

+## Our community philosophies

+And after all that, we can hone in on the core philosophies that make Netdata a mecca for contributions in all shapes and sizes.

+1. **Anyone who submits an issue is a contributor.**
+2. **The community's needs drive Netdata's future.**
+3. **Our contributors make Netdata production-grade.**
+4. **Every contributor deserves to know we're listening, and quickly.**
+5. **Everyone should be working on projects they enjoy, on their own time, and without stress.**
+6. **We're going to be nice as heck to each other!**

 ## Inspiring new and continued contributors is all about transparency and mentorship